Obesity (severe overweight)

 Various factors can contribute to weight gain, for example:

-• certain drugs, for instance some psychotropic drugs and diabetes medication
+- certain drugs, such as some psychotropic drugs and diabetes medication

 Societal developments have also led to an increase in obesity rates.
 These days, fewer and fewer people are employed in jobs that require physical work, for example.
 This makes it more difficult for people to use up as many calories as they consume on a daily basis.